Understanding and Preventing Cross-Site Scripting (XSS) in OpenCart

 Cross-site scripting (XSS) is a common web vulnerability that allows attackers to inject malicious scripts into web applications.
 OpenCart, a popular e-commerce platform, is not immune to such attacks, making it crucial for online businesses to understand and mitigate XSS vulnerabilities to safeguard their customers and reputation.

-In this blog, we’ll explain how XSS can impact your OpenCart store, provide coding examples to identify and fix vulnerabilities and highlight tools to strengthen your website security.
+In this blog, we’ll explain the impact of XSS in OpenCart on your store, provide coding examples to identify and fix vulnerabilities and highlight tools to strengthen your website security.

 Types of XSS Attacks